 #1: Baby Seals are Called Pups!

 A baby seal is called a pup!
 Seals’ lives are generally broken into four different cycles.
-Baby seals are called pups and are considered to be pups from birth until they’re weaned at around 1 year old.
+Baby seals are called pups and are considered to be pups from birth until they’re weaned, which typically happens within weeks of birth.

 The next stage of their lives is the young seal age.
 The young seal is now on their own to learn to swim and how to catch food to survive.
 Many young seals lose around half their body weight while they’re in the process of learning how to hunt for themselves.